With Keystone XL back on the shelf, oilpatch pressure mounts on Trudeau and Trans Mountain | CBC News

 Climate policy, demand uncertain

-Alberta's oil industry has wanted more export pipeline capacity for years in order to reduce the risk of expensive bottlenecks, like the ones that hit the sector in 2018.
+Alberta's oil industry has wanted more export pipeline capacity for years in order to reduce the risk of expensive bottlenecks, such as the ones that hit the sector in 2018.
 When export pipelines are full, there can be backlogs in the province, which drives down prices and forces more companies to move oil by rail.
 It's the reason the Alberta government had a curtailment policy recently in place to limit the amount of oil production and maintain higher prices.

 The existing Trans Mountain pipeline is operating at maximum capacity.